 Two essays of 300 words each (max) are required as part of the transfer application.
 The purpose of the essays is to assess your writing ability and, more importantly, to learn more about you as an individual.
 This portion of the application helps us get to know you, assess mutual fit and better understand what you could contribute to Georgia Tech.

-Why do you want to study your chosen major at Georgia Tech, and what opportunities at Georgia Tech will prepare you in that field after graduation?
+Why do you want to study your chosen major specifically at Georgia Tech?

 Essays are evaluated for both content and writing/grammatical skills.
 So, before submitting your application, you should take the time to edit and review your essay thoroughly.
 The traits of a strong essay include ones that: